Farza03/tmp-rules/tmp-rules.md

  ---
 ## §2 - Game only rules

-Rules marked with an asterisk (*) do not apply on Arcade servers with 'Arc' or 'Arcade' in their title and inside of No Collision Zones.
+Rules marked with an asterisk (*) do not apply on Arcade servers and inside of No Collision Zones.
 Traffic laws and road signage must be obeyed.
 This means European road laws and signage must be followed in ETS2 and American road laws and signage must be followed in ATS.
 Failure to adhere to the respective road laws and signage could result in a punishment.
 Traffic lights and stop signs can be ignored if no other users are in the immediate area.
 Speeding, while allowed, is not recommended.
 Speeding can lead to accidents and can factor in a punishment decision.
 Baiting other players into accidents will not be tolerated and is punishable.
+Areas with 25+ players are considered highly populated.

 **§2.1 - Hacking/Bug/Feature abusing - PERMANENT BAN**